fedbiomed/fedbiomed/docs/user-guide/nodes/configuring-nodes.md

     - `id`: This is the unique ID that identifies the node.
     - `component`: Specifies the component type.
 It is always `NODE` for node component
     - `version`: Version of the configuration format to avoid using older configuration files with recent Fed-BioMed versions.
+    - `db`: Relative path to the node's database, from this configuration file

+- **MPSDPZ (Secure Aggregation)**
+    - MP-SDPZ is the library used for secure aggregation to be able to generate private/public keys securely.
+Please see the details [Here](../secagg/configuration.md).
+    - `private_key`: Path to private key to use in secure HTTP connection.
+    - `public_key`: Path to public key to share with other parties (nodes and researcher) use in secure HTTP connection.
+    - `mpspdz_ip`: The IP address that will be used for launching MP-SPDZ instance.
+    - `mpsdpz_port`: The port that will be used for launching MP-SPDZ instance.
+    - `allow_default_biprimes`: Boolean (True/False) to allow default biprimes for key generation.
+    - `default_biprimes_dir` ": Relative path to the directory where default biprimes files are kept, from this configuration file

 - **Researcher:**
     - `ip`: The IP address of the researcher component that the node will connect to.
     - `port`: The port of the researcher component.

 - **Security Parameters:**
     - `hashing_algorithm`: The algorithm will be used for hashing training plan scripts to verify if the requested training plan matches the one approved on the node side.
     - `training_plan_approval`: Boolean value to switch [training plan approval](./training-plan-security-manager.md)
     to verify training plan scripts before the training.
     - `allow_default_training_plans`: Boolean value to enable automatic approval of example training plans provided by Fed-BioMed.
     - `secure_aggregation`: Boolean parameter (True/False) to activate secure aggregation.
     - `force_secure_aggregation`: Boolean parameter (True/False) to force secure aggregation for every action that uses local dataset.

-- **MPSDPZ (Secure Aggregation)**
-  - MP-SDPZ is the library used for secure aggregation to be able to generate private/public keys securely.
-Please see the details [Here](../secagg/configuration.md).
-  - `private_key`: Path to private key to use in secure HTTP connection.
-  - `public_key`: Path to public key to share with other parties (nodes and researcher) use in secure HTTP connection.
-  - `mpspdz_ip`: The IP address that will be used for launching MP-SPDZ instance.
-  - `mpsdpz_port`: The port that will be used for launching MP-SPDZ instance.
-  - `allow_default_biprimes`: Boolean (True/False) to allow default biprimes for key generation.

 An example for a config file is shown below;